-And keep in mind, too, your premium may go up after you file a claim or two, regardless of your deductible.
+Keep in mind, your premium may go up after you file a claim or two, regardless of your deductible.

-A homeowner’s insurance deductible is a fixed amount of money you pay out of pocket for damages to your home before your insurance pays the rest.
-The higher your deductible, the less you pay monthly or annually on what’s known as your insurance premium.
-However, when determining your deductible, it is important to consider what a high, unexpected cost could do to your finances when you’ll need to pay it unexpectedly.
+A homeowners insurance deductible is a fixed amount of money you pay out of pocket for damages to your home before your insurance pays the rest.
+The higher your deductible, the less you pay on your insurance premium.
+When determining your deductible, consider what a high, unexpected cost could do to your finances.

-While homeowners insurance is required for most mortgages, there may also be additional policies you’ll need to get depending on where you live.
-If you’re considering buying a house and want to know what kind of insurance coverage you need, speak with a mortgage expert to have your questions answered.
+While homeowners insurance is required for most mortgages, there may also be additional policies you’ll need depending on where you live.
+If you’re considering buying a house and want to know what kind of insurance coverage you need, speak with a Home Loan Expert to have your questions answered.

 Viewing 1 - 3 of 3

 Ashley Kilroy - June 22, 2023